VictorTaelin/LJSON/README.md

 console.log(hypothenuseVal(3,4)); // output: 5
 ```

 Remember you have to enable a lib **after** stringifying, communicating/storing and parsing the function.
 It is the last step.
-After you call `withStdLib`, the function gains access to primitives outside of the LJSON specs, so `LJSON.stringify` will not work on it anymore!
+After you call `withStdLib`, the function gains access to primitives outside of the LJSON specs, so `LJSON.stringify` will not work on it anymore.

 ## Safety